Students will conduct a sustained research-based task, culminating in the production of a substantive academic dissertation

 - Because the project is a novel piece of research, it might fail to reach the goals set.
 This does not constitute a failed MSc project.
 It should be clear why the project ran into problems, and the dissertation can still critically assess the research and the reasons for the failure.
 This is particularly applicable to projects that aim to develop new laboratory or analysis techniques.

 Learning and Teaching

 |Total study time||600|

 Resources & Reading list

 Some projects may raise ethical issues, especially where human or animal subjects are involved.
 The need for Ethics Assessment should be discussed at an early stage and the relevant ERGO procedure followed.
 Affected students must not commence their research project before ethical approval has been given.

 Supervisors will recommend initial reading and will arrange training and support for any specialised equipment or software.
 Supervisors will also be responsible for ensuring that all necessary Risk Assessments have been completed and copies lodged with the AU Health & Safety Officer..

 Following marking, both examiners meet to reconcile any differences in marks and arrive at an agreed mark.
 In the event of any failure to arrive at an agreed mark, a third university staff member will act as arbitrator.
 Recommendations are then made to the School Board of Examiners for the M.Sc. degree to be awarded, provided the examiners were satisfied that the dissertation passes at the M.Sc. level.
-Oral examination of students is not envisaged, apart from under exceptional circumstances, such as where the dissertation places a student at the borderline of gaining a distinction grade.
+Oral examination of students is not envisaged, apart from under exceptional circumstances.

 This is how we’ll formally assess what you have learned in this module.